BradicM/Sarcoma_TE_paper_analysis/README.md

 TE_family_annotation

+NOTE: study and TCGA folders do not include gene and Transposable element count matrices ("gene_expression counts" and "INTERGENIC_TE_normalized_expression_1052_repeats" becaus of their size), and these files could be downloaded from Zenodo: https://zenodo.org/uploads/10313854 for TCGA data, and study data are avable with controlled access from dbgap acccession phs003284.

 # Code description
-Scripts to process RNA-seq data, which can be found in the 'data/study/Scripts/' folder or 'data/TCGA/Scripts/' folder.
+All the costume code used to process RNA-seq data after intial processing by REDISCOVERTE can be found in the 'data/study/Scripts/' folder or 'data/TCGA/Scripts/' folder.

 ## Script_1.R